TheKiddoRajveer/Abacus-Book-Calculator/README.md

 # Abacus Book Calculator

 ## Introduction
 Welcome to TheKiddoRajveer's Abacus Book Calculator!
-This C++ program allows users to perform various mathematical operations, including calculating cubes, squares, addition, multiplication, and division.
+An amazing CLI-based calculator designed for solving your Abacus Book rapidly and fastly.

 ## How it Works
 1. The program prompts the user to choose an operation from the menu.